cbpark/YAM2/README.md

 See [`m2cons.cc`](examples/m2cons.cc) for a more complete example code.

 It has also been used in the study of the tau decay to lepton + invisible particle(s) at Belle II.
 See [arXiv:2106.16236](https://arxiv.org/abs/2106.16236).
-In the Belle II experiment, the center-of-mass energy (`sqrt_s`) and the three-momenta of the overall system are fixed for all events.
+At Belle II, the center-of-mass energy (`sqrt_s`) and the three-momenta of the overall system are fixed for all events.
 Therefore, one can add more constraints to the invisible particle momenta.

 ``` c++
 const auto zero = yam2::FourMomentum();